LGBTQ rights in the United States: Military service

 Although the U.S. military discharged soldiers for homosexual acts throughout the eighteenth and nineteenth century, U.S. military law did not expressly prohibit homosexuality or homosexual conduct until February 4, 1921.
 On May 5, 1950, the Uniform Code of Military Justice was passed by Congress and signed into law by President Harry S. Truman, and became effective on May 31, 1951.
 Article 125 forbade sodomy among all military personnel, defining it as "any person subject to this chapter who engages in unnatural carnal copulation with another person of the same or opposite sex or with an animal is guilty of sodomy.
 Penetration, however slight, is sufficient to complete the offence."
 Application of Article 125 was severely limited by the 2003 U.S. Supreme Court decision in Lawrence v.
 Texas, and it was amended only to apply to 'forcible sodomy' on December 26, 2013, when President Barack Obama signed into law the National Defense Authorization Act for Fiscal Year 2014.
 The National Defense Authorization Act for Fiscal Year 2017 finally repealed the article and its classification of sodomy, as a crime separate from rape, altogether.

 Prior to 1993, lesbian and gay people were not permitted to serve in the U.S. military.
 Under the "Don't ask, don't tell" (DADT) policy enacted that year, they were permitted to do so only if they did not disclose their sexual orientation.
 The Don't Ask, Don't Tell Repeal Act of 2010 permitted homosexual men and women to serve openly in the armed forces once designated government officials certified that the military was prepared for the repeal.
 Since September 20, 2011, gays, lesbians, and bisexuals have been able to serve openly.

 On July 13, 2015, Defense Secretary Ashton Carter said that the current regulations banning transgender individuals from serving were outdated, and announced a six-month study to determine if lifting the ban would have any impact on the military's effectiveness.
 On June 30, 2016, Carter announced that the ban on transgender troops from openly serving had been lifted.
 The policy went into effect on October 1, 2016, and training on transgender issues was scheduled to begin a month later.

-On October 24, 2016, 10 soldiers in the U.S. Army became the first to openly petition for a sex change since the ban on service by transgender individuals was lifted.
+On October 24, 2016, 10 soldiers in the United States Army became the first to openly petition for a sex change since the ban on service by transgender individuals was lifted.
 The military was originally scheduled to complete its adjustment to openly transgender troops by July 2017.
-That month, however, President Trump declared in a tweet that transgender people would be prohibited from serving in the military.
+That month, however, Trump declared in a tweet that transgender people would be prohibited from serving in the military.
 The next day, Chairman of the Joint Chiefs of Staff General Joseph Dunford said, "There will be no modifications to the current policy until the President's direction has been received by the Secretary of Defense and the Secretary has issued implementation guidance.
 In the meantime, we will continue to treat all of our personnel with respect."